Google Reviews

 Heuristic Evaluation Results

 From both my survey results and heuristic evaluation, I was able to identify a few core problems with the Google Maps and Google Reviews interface.
-One major issue is the lack of a feature to save or bookmark reviews, making it difficult for users to reference important reviews later.
-Additionally, while users have the option to follow reviewers, this feature appears to have little practical value, as it does not actively surface relevant reviews from those they follow.
+One major issue is the lack of a feature to save or bookmark reviews, making it difficult for users to reference reviews later.
+Additionally, while users have the option to follow reviewers, this feature appears to have little practical value, as it does not actively showcase reviews from those they follow.
 Another notable gap is the absence of a way to see reviews from frequent visitors of specific types of places, despite a clear demand for such a feature.
-Users who want insights from trusted or like-minded reviewers currently have no streamlined way to access that information.

 List of ideas